Marmar9/Imejges-For-BJ/README.md

+## Quick description

-# Quick description, app written in next for game voting
+App written in next for game voting using trpc, drizzle and next js